 A single stone weighing 533 g was found in Northwest Africa and purchased by F. Kuntz.
-A sample was submitted for analysis and classification (Wittke and Bunch, NAU; Irving, UWS) and NWA 5131 was found to have a mineralogical composition similar to that of LL chondrites; however, following an O-isotopic analysis (Carnegie Institution, Rumble, III), it could be demonstrated that the oxygen three-isotope plot falls within the CR chondrite field.
+A sample was submitted for analysis and classification (Wittke and Bunch, NAU; Irving, UWS) and NWA 5131 was found to have a mineralogical composition similar to that of LL chondrites; however, following an O-isotopic analysis (Rumble III, Carnegie Institution), it could be demonstrated that the oxygen three-isotope plot falls within the CR chondrite field.

 The meteorite is a highly metamorphosed assemblage with strong similarities to the CR6 (or CR7, or metachondrite) Tafassasset.
 Fine-grained portions exhibit 120° triple junctions, while other areas consist of mineral phases described as having a poikiloblastic texture, defining possible relict chondrules.
 These recrystallized chondrule relicts would be consistent with a porphyritic, metal-bearing, olivinepyroxene chondrule type.